wenbinlu/readarXiv/README.md

 There are four steps:

 (1) First, one must change the directory infor in "dir_info.py" to wherever the user wants the data to be saved.
+You also need an API key from openAI, which should be placed in your .zshrc (or .bashrc) file in the following form:

+export OPENAI_API_KEY="..."

 (2) Then, run "python pull_abstracts.py", which will pull all the abstracts from the "arXiv/astro-ph/new" website.